 Because this part is defective, and a fire safety, as well as a health (breathing in deadly gas fumes) and environmental issue, they should be responsible for the repair.
 And not the burden of the consumer

-Review about: 2004 Subaru Of America Forester Car.
+Product or Service Mentioned: 2004 Subaru Of America Forester Car.